houen/ssm/README.md

 .ssm/bin/encrypt_secrets
 ```

+Done!

+Your secrets are now encrypted and stored with the ending .ssm.gpg.
+You can now commit the encrypted secrets to version control and push to your git repository.

-Done.
-You can now encrypt secrets with `.ssm/bin/encrypt_secrets`, and commit them to version control.
-Encrypted secrets can be decrypted with `.ssm/bin/decrypt_secrets` by any member of your team.
+Encrypted secrets can be decrypted with `.ssm/bin/decrypt_secrets` by any member of your team whose GPG keys were added above.

 ### Daily usage
 #### Encrypting secret files